 This program is designed to assess the integrity of transmission conductor splices.
-The technology used by an outside contractor uses an x-ray machine that encompasses a splice and takes an x-ray image of the splice.
+The technology employed by a contractor uses an x-ray machine that encompasses a splice and takes an x-ray image of the splice.
 Inspectors then evaluate the image to determine the internal condition of the splice.
 This allows staff to identify splices that are potentially close to failure.
 A special type of in-line splice connector corrector is installed to strengthen the splice when needed.